songzuolong/songzuolong/README.md

 - 🏫 I graduated from BJUT
-- 🏦 I’m currently working for XiaoMi Company,
+- 🏦 I’m currently working for XiaoMi Company.
 - 👨‍💻 I’m a software development engineer.